fizcris/Scilab_Xcos_arduino_toolbox_david_MPU6050/README.md

 + Download sketch _v4 into your arduino card.
 + Copy arduino_svn into directory \contrib.
 + At beginning of scilab go to menu Modules and select Arduino.
-(You can recompile if necessary by executing builder.sce but I think it is not necessary.)
+(You can recompile if necessary by executing builder.sce but I think it is not necessary)
 + You will have a new block called MPU6050 where you can tell which data get from card.
 =========================================
 Changes: